 For ease, I’ll go through our Iconic Canada snake draft we did with Chris and his family a couple of months back.
 I’ll take you through what we did to prepare to make it easier to plan your own.

 - Pick a topic.
 Iconic Canada was our topic.
-We added in an extra layer with five categories: Food & Drink, Landmark, Word, Person, and Wildcard.
-A wildcard is a good way to get the creative juices flowing.
+We added in an extra layer of complexity with five categories: Food & Drink, Landmark, Word, Person, and Wildcard.
+A wildcard is an open category to get the creative juices flowing.

 - Prepare.
 We explained the game briefly to Chris’ family and told them what the topic and categories were.
 For your party, let your guests know in advance that a) you’re playing and b) what the topic and categories (if any) are.
 If you want to keep your game pretty casual, just explain the game when your guests arrive.

 - Decide on the order.
 Chris’ Dad, who was the oldest, went first.
 Age is a simple way to decide what order people pick in.

 - Play.
 Chris’ Dad started our draft with a quintessential Canadian word, Eh!.
 Chris’ mom picked next, with Maple Syrup (in the food category) as her first pick.
 You can pick from any category but once you’ve picked from your category, you can’t pick again.
 Once everyone had their first pick, Chris’ sister, the youngest in the group, went again with her second pick.
 We continued until everyone had gone their five picks.

 - Create a graphic.
 Without a graphic, it’s difficult to determine a winner because everyone will think they have the best picks.
 I created a simple graphic using this Canva template to send out a text message to friends.

 - Determine the winner.
 After sending the graphic to some friends and family, we waited a day or so and tallied up the scores for people’s favorite columns.
 If you manage to get the graphic out at the beginning of the night, you can often get the results back in time to determine a winner before everyone leaves.

 Snake Draft Rules